ADT Home Security Systems Pricing and Package Costs

 - Installation options: ADT’s installation options are more flexible than ever before.
 You can opt to pay for professional installation or do it yourself for free.

-- Top-notch professional monitoring: ADT’s ever-evolving monitoring service is the most reliable we’ve experienced; there are 12 monitoring facilities and features like video verification and SMART Monitoring help speed up police response.
+- Top-notch professional monitoring: With 12 monitoring facilities strategically located across North America, ADT provides the most reliable 24/7 monitoring we’ve tested.
+They’re fast, too, with features like video verification and SMART Monitoring to speed up responses.

 Packages & Monitoring

-If you prefer to do it your way, though, you can build your ADT security system package online.
-And sometimes, ADT throws in additional online-only deals.
+If you prefer to do it your way, you can build your ADT package online.
+Sometimes, you’ll even get an online-only deal by doing it this way.
 How it works is that you choose one from the packages available, and then expand it with additional equipment.
 You’ll see your cart total as you add more pieces, making it easy to work with a budget.

 >> Ways to Save: ADT Promotions, Discounts, and Deals